 GitHub Copilot lives inside the editor, offering real-time code suggestions and completions as you write.
 If you’re working in VS Code or a similar environment, Copilot shines at filling in functions and speeding up routine coding work.
 Studies show that GitHub Copilot delivers coding in 55% less time.

 ChatGPT plays a different role.
 Rather than autocomplete-style suggestions, ChatGPT provides a richer, broader interface complete with code execution and markdown previews—making it better suited for reasoning through problems, walking you through logic, calling out architectural issues, and generating code.
 ChatGPT can also recall project details and integrate with external tools, giving it an edge on complex, multi-step development tasks.
+For a comprehensive comparison of coding-focused tools, see our guide on best AI tools for coding.

 The difference between GitHub Copilot and ChatGPT mostly comes down to how you work.
 Copilot is built for speed inside the IDE; ChatGPT is built for reasoning across any interface.
 Both are strong—the best choice depends entirely on your workflow.